Home

 This Goddess uses her ability to Shape Shift when she delivers messages, turning into the image of the sender.

-Please follow this link to the Archetypes page to discover which other Goddess Archetypes resonate with you.
+Please follow this link to the Archetypes page to discover which other Goddess Archetypes may resonate with you.

-How To Work With These Archetypes
+How To Work with Iris's Archetypes

 The Servant:

 The Servant Archetype reminds you to look at the masters and petty tyrants you defer to in your life.
+Do you need to be needed?
+Do your fear that people will not like you if you stop doing everything for them?

 Learn to let go of people or self-limiting beliefs that no longer serve you.
+Move away from the codependent relationships that prevent growth.

 The Shape Shifter is a useful Archetype to have if you need to be flexible or perform lots of different roles.

-The shadow side asks whether your chameleon like tendencies reflect a deep insecurity and inability to commit to any particular path.
+The shadow side asks whether your chameleon like tendencies reflect a deep insecurity and inability to commit to any particular path?